-We draw your attention to note 4 to these non-statutory financial statements, which indicates that the Company held an investment in FMG (EU) China Fund, a sub-fund of FMG Funds SICAV plc, a collective investment scheme registered in Malta amounting to \$3,135,024 as at March 31, 2013.
-FMG (EU) China Fund in turn held 58% of its net asset value in an underlying collective investment scheme (the "investee fund") whose financial year end is not co-terminous with that of FMG (EU) China Fund.
-As a result, the valuation of this investee fund could not be corroborated against independently audited net asset values as at March 31, 2013 and has been based on net asset values as calculated by the administrator of this investee fund.
-Because of the Company's significant indirect exposure to this investee fund and the inherent uncertainty in its valuation, reported figures might differ from the values that would have been obtained had independently audited net asset values as at March 31, 2013 been available.
+We draw your attention to note 4 to these non-statutory financial statements, which indicates that the Company held an investment in FMG (EU) China Fund, a sub-fund of FMG Funds SICAV plc, a collective investment scheme registered in Malta amounting to \$2,655,367.
+FMG (EU) China Fund in turn held 77% of its net asset value in an underlying collective investment scheme whose financial year end is not co-terminous with that of FMG (EU) China Fund.
+As a result, the valuation of this underlying investment could not be corroborated against independently audited net asset values as at March 31, 2014 and has been based on net asset values as calculated by the administrator of the underlying collective investment scheme.
+Because of the Company's significant indirect exposure to this investee fund and the inherent uncertainty in its valuation, reported figures might differ from the values that would have been obtained had independently audited net asset values as at March 31, 2014 been available.

-Furthermore, as discussed in note 4, the latest audited net asset value of the underlying investee fund held by FMG (EU) China Fund included a provision for capital gains tax equivalent to 18.5% of the net asset value of the investee fund.
-As of the date of approval of these financial statements, the ultimate outcome as to whether the provision for capital gains tax would become payable could not be reliably determined.
-Consequently, the carrying value at March 31, 2013 of the investee fund may therefore be significantly different to the value that may ultimately be carried once the status of the capital gains tax provision is resolved.
+Furthermore, as discussed in note 4, the latest audited net asset value of the underlying investee fund held by FMG (EU) China Fund included a provision for capital gains tax equivalent to 10% of all capital gains accruing to Qualified Foreign Institutional Investor ("QFII").
+As at the date of approval of these financial statements, the ultimate outcome as to whether the provision for capital gains tax would become payable remains uncertain.
+Consequently, the carrying value at March 31, 2014 of the investee fund may therefore be significantly different to the value that may ultimately be carried once the status of the capital gains tax provision is resolved.
 This may also have an impact on the net asset value of FMG China Fund Ltd. due to its significant holdings in FMG (EU) China Fund.

-Our opinion is not qualified in respect of the above matters.
+Our opinion is not qualified in respect of these matters.

-Sarah Curmi as Director in the name and on behalf of Deloitte Audit Limited Registered auditor
+Michael Bianchi as Principal in the name and on behalf of

+Deloitte Audit Limited

+Registered auditor Mriehel, Malta